gustavo-oliveira-git/TipCalculator/README.md

 # TipCalculator

-In this project i created a calculator for rating services quality based on tips.
+In this project was created a calculator based on tips for rating service quality.

+it's a basic project just for training Front-end devlopment skills